Automata, Computability and Complexity Theory Group

 We have a wide range of expertise including such areas as analysis of algorithms, computational complexity, models of computations, mathematical logic, automata theory, automata and games, formal languages, probabilistic computation, computational geometry and topology, computational algebra, decision problems and reachability problems in infinite state systems.
 Also we are open to interdisciplinary research and new collaborations on algorithmic and complexity aspects for various computational problems.

-The group is led by Dr Igor Potapov
+The group is led by Professor Igor Potapov

 About the Automata, Computability and Complexity Theory Group